Once you’ve installed Mixxx, start by opening Mixxx and importing your music to the Mixxx library.

 In this mode, Mixxx outputs the audio from each deck to a separate soundcard output.
 This allows you to route the deck outputs through a hardware mixer.
 To enable external mixer mode, select a valid audio output for the Deck outputs in Preferences ‣ Sound Hardware ‣ Output.

 External mode is used in the following configuration:

-In both internal and external mixer mode, you can choose a headphone output for pre-fader listening or headphone cueing in Preferences ‣ Sound Hardware ‣ Output ‣ Microphone.
+In both internal and external mixer mode, you can choose a headphone output for pre-fader listening or headphone cueing in Preferences ‣ Sound Hardware ‣ Output ‣ Headphone.
 This allows you to listen and synchronize the track you will play next in your headphones before your audience hears the track.
 See also PFL/Headphone Button.

 Keep in mind that lower latencies require better soundcards and faster CPUs and that zero latency DJ software is a myth (although Mixxx is capable of sub-1ms operation).

 The sample rate setting in Mixxx controls how many samples per second are produced by Mixxx.
 This determines the maximum frequency in Mixxx’s signal, which is half the sample rate.
 Humans can only hear up to 20 kHz, so there is generally no need to use more than a 44.1 kHz (44100 Hz) sample rate for playback.
 Most music is published with a 44100 Hz sample rate.

 A sample rate of 96kHz takes Mixxx over twice as long to compute.
 Keep in mind that increasing the sample rate will increase CPU usage and likely raise the minimum audio buffer size you can use.